simeydotme/sparticles/README.md

 # performance

-Sparticles is generally quite fast!
+Sparticles is really quite fast!

-It was designed to be the lightest (_within reason_) and fastest performing particles with such a large feature set!
+It was designed to be the smallest (_within reason_) and fastest performing particles script with such a large feature set!

+Some other popular particle scripts will eat up to 50% of your CPU to render 1,000 particles.
+Sparticles will do the same while only using 9% and will run at a buttery 120fps if your device can refresh that fast!

 Sparticles was built because other offerings in the space were either doing way too much and adding too many `kb` to load, or they were just